-Stephens, D. and Samuel, M. (2000) Critical dialogues with self: developing teacher identities and roles — a case study of South African student teachers International Journal of Educational Research, 33 (5). pp. 475-491.
+Samuel, M. and Stephens, David (2000) Critical dialogues with self: developing teacher identities and roles — a case study of South African student teachers International Journal of Educational Research, 33 (5). pp. 475-491.
 ISSN 0883-0355Full text not available from this repository.

 This chapter examines the development and maintenance of teacher role and identity by means of a case study of student teachers entering the profession in Durban, South Africa.
 Firstly, it explores the nature of teacher role identity with particular attention paid to contextual factors in shaping a teacher's professional environment.
 It then presents the South African case study, focusing on the experiences of two young entrants to the profession.
 The chapter concludes with a discussion of the implications of research into teacher role identity for the development of policy and practice in teacher education in developing countries.